Organic Basil Essential Oil

 For the traditional herbal practitioners out there, the following information on the Chinese herbal energetics of basil herb may be of interest

 - Main Element: Metal, Water

-SAFETY: Always follow the safety guidelines provided in the box below.
-In addition, IFRA recommends a maximum concentration of 0.2% for dermal use.
+SAFETY: Always follow the general safety guidelines for essential oils and do not take this product internally.
+In addition, Basil essential oil contains varying amounts of eugenol, a potential skin sensitizer at higher concentrations, and estragole, a potential carcinogen.
+For this reason, we recommend sparing use of this essential oil for either topical application or inhalation.
+For topical application, we recommend that you always dilute Basil essential oil to a maximum concentration of 2%.
+For occasional inhalation, a drop or two in an inhaler or on an aromatherapy locket that is constructed to avoid contact of the oil with the skin is sufficient.
 Some experts have recommended that all Basil essential oils should be avoided by pregnant women.
-Since Basil has been said to promote menstrual flow, women who experience heavy flow may want to avoid this essential oil, especially near or during menstruation.
+Since Basil has been claimed to promote menstrual flow, women who experience heavy flow may want to avoid this essential oil, especially near or during menstruation.
 This essential oil gives the best results when used sparingly.

 For further information on how to use Basil essential oil, see the classic aromatherapy reference, The Illustrated Encyclopedia of Essential Oils: The Complete Guide to the Use of Oils in Aromatherapy & Herbalism: Lawless, Julia: 9781852307219: Amazon.com: Books.